ydirson/gl-streaming/README.md

   `SDL_RENDER_DRIVER=opengles2` in the environment but apparently doesn't, so for now we have to build our own libsdl2 without desktop GL support.

+* Unfortunately very few 3D applications for the Desktop use GLES2.
+  Please open a ticket if have one at hand.

 * APIs for EGL 1.4 are present, though some 1.1 and 1.2 APIs are not even stubbed.
 Version 1.0 is advertised, even though it is not